 If everything we have said up above can be easily undermined through the application of the most common and correct cooking principles on grilling, learned in the many courses available on the market today, for Fiorentina the doubt does not arise either: a cooking that does not is based on appropriate technical principles inevitably leads to unsatisfactory results.
 The main reason is due to its great lack of homogeneity.
 Think about it: a Fiorentina is essentially composed of an inverted “T” bone that divides the sirloin from the fillet.
 In section, the former has a generally elongated shape whereas the cylindrical shape of the second, is more fat and tasty, has a larger mass.
 Let’s add that the bone covers and protects both only by one side, exposing the other to heat.
 It creates at least four (but realistically up to 5 or 6, depending on the shape) areas that will behave differently when subjected to the same heat.
 And yet they all are supposed to come to the table at the same degree of cooking, homogeneously from the first bite to the last, warm and not cold but not too cooked.
 In short, a mess.
 Complicated also by the fact that along the animal the characteristics and proportions between the two parts change, giving different Fiorentines depending on the height of the loin from which it is taken, so as to bring the Americans to distinguish what we call universally “Fiorentina” in T-Bone and Porterhouse.

 - There are many integrative techniques that can assist the cooking of Fiorentina (Reverse Searing, Dry Brining, etc.) but do not constitute the object of this post.
-Here we want to talk only about heat management and temperature, in a transversal (or if you want, integrative) way to them.
+Here we want to talk only about heat management and temperatures, in a transversal (or if you want, integrative) way to them.

 Now we can start and we will do it from the following fixed points:

 - The Florentines, half a centimeter thick, can not be seen.
-It is generally used in this measure because it is believed that this helps in the search for the homogeneity of cooking that was described above.
-The reality is that it ends up distorting the dish, making it difficult to find an optimal internal temperature.
+It is generally used in this measure by unskilled grillers because it is believed that this helps in the search for the homogeneity of cooking that was described above.
+The reality is that it ends up distorting the dish, making it difficult to reach an optimal internal temperature.
 The object of the cooking we are going to describe is a Florentine with a thickness of at least two fingers and a minimum weight of 1 kg.

 - We create a two-zone cooking set up with a high heat intensity.
-So hard coal brought to full combustion and placed on only one half of the brazier or all the burners top lit but one for gas appliances.
+So hard coal brought to full combustion and placed on only one half of the brazier or all the burners top high lit but one for gas appliances.